kander33/FinalProjectACMS20210/README.md

 //end of flowchart 1
 //start of loop 1

-while(wrong<maxwrongguesses){
+while(wrong<maxwrongguesses)
+{
-//Insert DrawHangman function here to output figure to screen void DrawHangman(int wrong);
+//Output Hangman figure to the screen void DrawHangman(int wrong);
  {
  if (wrong==0)